kalisio/keycloak-event-gateway/docs/Test.md

 ## Test results: screenshots

-Screenshots are taken during the tests.
+Screenshots are taken during the tests and saved in the `test/screenshots` directory.

 Examples can be seen here:
 [keycloak-event-gateway-screenshots](https://gitlab.com/avcompris/kalisio/keycloak-event-gateway-screenshots/)